 Benefits and key features

-To access MIT's secure web servers you actually need two different types of certificates: the MIT CA (Certification Authority), and your MIT personal certificate.
+To access MIT's secure web servers you need two different types of certificates:

-The MIT Certificate Authority (MIT CA) authenticates the secure web server to your computer.
+- The MIT Certificate Authority (MIT CA) authenticates the secure web server to your computer.
 They are valid for several years.
+You'll be adding the MIT CA to a group of other certificate signers within each of your web browsers.

-Your MIT Personal Certificate "authenticates" you and your computer to the web page or application you are accessing.
-This personal certificate is "signed" by the MIT CA and associates you with your Kerberos username and password.
-It proves to the secure web server that you are who you claim to be.
+- Your MIT Personal Certificate authenticates your computer and provides access to restricted web pages or applications.
+It is "signed" by the MIT CA and associates you with your Kerberos username and password, proving to the secure web server that you are who you claim to be.

 Before obtaining certificates, make sure you have the following: